patcable/onair/README.md

 Load the launch configuration with `launchctl load ~/Library/LaunchAgents/net.pcable.onair.plist` and it'll start immediately.

 ## Issues
 PRs are welcome!
 I'm happy to look at those as time allows.
-If you run into issues, opening an issue is the best way to get my attention, but it might be a while.
-I should probably add in better debug log support to make this a bit easier on myself.
-Coming soon :)
+As you can tell by the commit history, I dont really do much for this app.

 ## Contributing
 If you're interested in adding bits to OnAir this section will be helpful.

 ### App Layout
 * `onair.go` has the CLI skeleton, and all the configuration options.
 If you want to add a config option or change a default that isn't in the config file, this is where you'd do it.
 Any command that has a `Before` attribute that references the `altsrc` package can be pulled in from the YAML file referenced in the `config` CLI String Flag.
 * `watcher.go` has the main run function of the application.
-This is the part of the app that actually watches the log file you specify, configures the parser for that file, sets up the lighting options based on configured system and type, etc.
+This is the part of the app that actually polls the OS, configures the parser for that file, sets up the lighting options based on configured system and type, etc.
 * `hue.go` has the functions specific to the hue lighting setup.
 Notably, a `hueConfig` struct that gets used in `watcher.go` to actually set stuff for the lights.

-### Adding a Log Parser
-If you want to add a parser, update `configureParser` with a new grok pattern (`gr.AddPattern`) and then update the switch statement in `configureParser` so that the run function knows to use that grok filter.
-You'll need to update the for loop in the run function as well since there are likely new field names that you may need to use.

 ### Adding a Lighting System
 If you'd like to add a different lighting system, you should check to see if it has a golang library first.
 If not, step one may be: write a library for your lighting system.
 Once that's done, to get that into OnAir, you'll need to:

 * Add some commands/subcommands to get information about your lights in `onair.go`.
-Config values should be named `SYSTEMthing` (ie. `lifxlight` if you were adding in lifx support)
+Config values should be named `[SYSTEM]thing` (ie. `lifxlight` if you were adding in lifx support)
-* Write those functions in `SYSTEM.go` (no caps plz)
+* Write those functions in `[SYSTEMNAME].go`
 * Update `configureLightSystem` and `setLight` functions

 ### Improvement Ideas
 * Probably better error handling or flow.
-Using logrus or having some sort of debug mode might be nice.
+Using logrus or having some sort of debug mode beyond just what the CoreMediaIO binding provides
-* I built this for Micro Snitch because that's what I have, but extending it for [Oversight](https://objective-see.com/products/oversight.html) should be possible depending on the log format.